robksawyer/brenda-web/README.md

 1. See the SailsJS [Getting Started](http://sailsjs.org/#!/getStarted).
 You mostly need to install nodejs.
 1. `git clone https://github.com/robksawyer/brenda-web.git`
 1. `cd brenda-web`
+1. Rename `config/local.sample.js` to `config/local.js`.
+This contains local configuration variables that the app can use.
 1. Run the command `npm install` to download the node modules used in the project.
 1. Set Amazon keys as environment variables.
 See setting up [AWS](https://github.com/robksawyer/brenda-web#aws-amazon) below.
 1. Open your Terminal ([iTerm 2](https://www.iterm2.com/))